robertbraeutigam/scan/README.md

 A Value structure is a single value to a type defined elsewhere.
 It's structure is:
 * Identifier (variable length integer)
+* Length of following Value (variable length integer) TODO: what about unlimited streams?
 * Value (byte array)

 The Identifier above refers to some definition specific for the context this Value structure is used in.
-The Value, specifically its size and meaning is also defined by the entity referenced by the Identifier.
+The Value, specifically its meaning is also defined by the entity referenced by the Identifier.

 ### Requests